CosmicMind/Graph/README.md

 $ brew update
 $ brew install carthage
 ```
-To integrate MaterialKit into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate GraphKit into your Xcode project using Carthage, specify it in your Cartfile:

 ```bash
 github "CosmicMind/GraphKit"